Sylviettee/SuperToast/readme.md

 This is just the basics, we can see more with SuperToasts closeness to types.

+For a more in-depth into read [writing your first bot.](./topics/writing-your-first-bot.md)

 ## Argument parsing

 Argument parsing is something else used quite a lot within bots and SuperToast makes it easy.